-You should carefully consider the risks described below and those risks described in Item 1A, Risk Factors, of our Annual Report on Form 10-K for the fiscal year ended May 31, 2020, as our business, financial condition and results of operations could be adversely affected by any of the risks and uncertainties described therein and herein.
-Some statements in this report, including statements in the risk factors, constitute forward-looking statements.
+You should carefully consider the risks described in Item 1A, Risk Factors, of our Annual Report on Form 10-K for the fiscal year ended May 31, 2020, as supplemented by our Quarterly Report on Form 10-Q for the fiscal period ended February 28, 2021, as our business, financial condition and results of operations could be adversely affected by any of the risks and uncertainties described therein and herein.
+There have been no material changes to our risk factors as previously disclosed in our Annual Report on Form 10-K for the fiscal year ended May 31, 2020, as supplemented by our Quarterly Report on Form 10-Q for the fiscal period ended February 28, 2021.